boost/consyncful/README.md

 end
 ```

-### Syncronizing contentful data
+### Synchronizing contentful data

-To run a syncronization process run:
+To run a synchronization process run:

     $ rake consyncful:sync

-The first time you run this it will download all the contentful content, it will then check every 15 seconds for changes to the content and update/delete records in the database when changes are made in contentful.
+The first time you run this it will download all the Contentful content.
+It will then check every 15 seconds for changes to the content and update/delete records in the database when changes are made in Contentful.

-If you want to syncronise from scratch run:
+If you want to synchronise from scratch, run:

     $ rake consyncful:refresh

 It is recommended to refresh your data if you change model names.

-Now you've synced your data, it is all available via your rails models
+Now you've synced your data, it is all available via your Rails models.

 ### Finding and interacting with models

 #### Querying
-Models are available using standard mongoid [queries](https://docs.mongodb.com/mongoid/current/tutorials/mongoid-queries/).
+Models are available using standard Mongoid [queries](https://docs.mongodb.com/mongoid/current/tutorials/mongoid-queries/).

 ```ruby
 instance = ModelName.find_by(instance: 'foo')